rus-bryl/devops-course/README.md

 ### I hope that this course will help me:
 1. Explore different approaches to solving problems and learn how to choose them optimally in each case.
 2. Learn the best practice of real masters in using tools.
-3. And in the end, put the whole development cycle in my head, realise my place in it and develop further.
+3. And in the end, put the whole cycle of the software product in my head, realise my place in it and develop further.

+P.S.
+I'm also looking forward to an invitation to Andersen :)